 If there’s one thing Taiwanese people love, it’s food.
 While many other cultures make do with three meals a day, locals here place no such dietary restrictions on themselves.
 The never-ending Taiwanese quest for new tastes and flavors means that there are always new dishes to try and the local passion for street food means that eating out can be quite a cheap alternative to cooking at home.

-While the country is pretty lively during the day, it’s when the sun goes down that the place comes alive.
+While things are pretty lively during the day, it’s when the sun goes down that the place comes alive.
 Taiwan’s bustling night markets are a sometimes overwhelming fusion of delicious street food and budget-friendly clothing with a light sprinkling of stalls that sell anything and everything.
 If you were to choose one place to visit during a trip to Taiwan, you can’t go wrong with the local night market.

-For the most part, Taiwanese people are quite religious with the huge variety of beautiful temples dotted throughout the country a clear indicator of their pious nature.
+For the most part, Taiwanese people are quite religious, with the huge variety of beautiful temples dotted throughout the island a clear indicator of their pious nature.
 These places of worship are quite often opulent in appearance with some located in stunning surroundings.
 And while some tourists may feel a little intrusive by visiting these sites, locals are extremely welcoming to those that do.

 Those Portuguese sailors were on to something when they named Taiwan the beautiful island.
 Home to amazing national parks that boast beaches, mountains, valleys, and even dormant volcanoes, Taiwan has such natural beauty that several major film productions such as ‘Silence‘ and ‘Life of Pi‘ took advantage of its scenery.

-With such scenery there comes the inevitable hiking trails.
+With such scenery come the inevitable hiking trails.
 From light treks to serious climbs, there’s no shortage of hiking opportunities throughout the island that offer tourists a glimpse of a traffic-free Taiwan in all its undiluted glory.

-Taipei 101 is, of course, the most famous of Taiwan’s modern architectural landmarks attracting huge numbers of tourists each week, but it’s not the only landmark in the country.
-From shoe shaped churches to stained glass domed subway stations, there’s a plethora of unique buildings that dot Taiwan’s many townships and cities.
+Taipei 101 is, of course, the most famous of Taiwan’s modern architectural landmarks attracting huge numbers of tourists each week, but it’s not the only landmark to be seen here.
+From shoe-shaped churches to stained glass domed subway stations, there’s a plethora of unique buildings that dot Taiwan’s many townships and cities.

-Like every country, Taiwan has the standard national museums we come to expect and love on our trips abroad.
-However, there are also many smaller or privately owned museums throughout the country that offer an interesting way to spend a morning or an afternoon.
+Of course, Taiwan is full of the standard museums we come to expect and love on our trips abroad.
+However, there are also many smaller or privately owned museums throughout the region that offer an interesting way to spend a morning or an afternoon.
 The Chimei Museum with its European-influenced architecture and the Miniatures Museum of Taiwan are the perfect examples of popular private museums.